Easy pumpkin cupcakes with pumpkin ale and a maple fudge frosting.

 FOR THE PUMPKIN CUPCAKES:

-- Heat oven to 375 degrees F and line two muffin tins with cupcake liners.
+- Heat oven to 375 degrees Fahrenheit and line two muffin tins with cupcake liners.

-- In a large bowl or stand mixer, combine pumpkin puree, pumpkin ale, melted coconut oil, eggs, and sugar.
+- In a large bowl or stand mixer, combine pumpkin purée, pumpkin ale, melted coconut oil, eggs, and sugar.
+Stir or whisk to combine.

 - Add the rest of your cupcake ingredients: flour, salt, baking soda, cinnamon, ginger, nutmeg, cloves, and vanilla.
 Mix until ingredients are just combined.